 - Blunt Trauma is attacking Empowered!
 No, it was just his action figure Ninjette threw into the air to train Emp.

-- A Crowning Moment of Funny from the Italian comic Sturmtruppen, as the sergeant is training the desert troops:
+- From the Italian comic Sturmtruppen, as the sergeant is training the desert troops:

 Sergeant: You'll have to learn how to estimate distances.
 You!
 How far is dat palm on the horizon?